 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-As at September 30, 2024, the Company is not exposed to any significant interest rate risk due to the nature of products sold and given that the Company does not have any credit facilities or loans in place to fund its operations.
+As at December 31, 2024, the Company is not exposed to any significant interest rate risk.